dougeby/IntuneDocs/intune-classic/deploy-use/secure-resource-access-with-certificate-profiles.md

 ---
 # required metadata

-title: Certificate profiles for resource access | Microsoft Docs
+title: Certificate profiles for resource access
 description: Secure VPN, Wi-Fi, and email access with a certificate installed on each user device.
 keywords:
 author: lleonard-msft